Mark Dreyfus: Attorney-General in Albanese government

 Following Labor's victory in the 2022 Australian federal election, Dreyfus was appointed as Attorney-General in the Albanese government on 31 May 2022.
 In his first interview as Attorney-General he said legislating Labor's promised national anti-corruption commission by the end of 2022 was his "paramount priority", calling it a "nation-building" reform.
 In September 2022, Dreyfus presented the legislation to create a national anti-corruption commission to Parliament, and the bill was passed on 30 November.

 On 7 July 2022 Dreyfus used his powers as Attorney-General to discontinue the prosecution of lawyer Bernard Collaery, which had been initiated by his predecessor Christian Porter.
 Collaery had been charged with disclosing confidential intelligence information about the Australia–East Timor spying scandal, with many criticising his prosecution as unjust and unfair.

 Dreyfus led the establishment of the Royal Commission into the Robodebt Scheme, announcing the Letters Patent on 25 August 2022 alongside Prime Minister Anthony Albanese.

 Dreyfus is a member of the Parliamentary Friends of the IHRA, which has been advocating for universities to adopt a controversial definition of antisemitism.

 In 2024, the Albanese government banned the display of Nazi symbols, as well as the symbols of proscribed terrorist organisations.

 After Labor's victory in the 2025 Australian federal election, Dreyfus was not re-nominated by the Labor caucus to return to the ministry, ending his tenure as Attorney-General.

+On 28 November 2025, it was announced that Dreyfus would become the International Human Rights Envoy.

 Personal life

 Dreyfus married Chilean-born Deborah Chemke.
 The couple had three children, Joe, Tom and Laura.
 Deborah died on 1 November 2023.

-Dreyfus is a keen swimmer, cyclist and runner and is a frequent participant in open water swims and fun runs within his electorate.
+Dreyfus is a keen swimmer, cyclist and runner and is a frequent participant in open water swims and runs within his electorate.

 Dreyfus speaks fluent Spanish and has stated that, had he not become a lawyer, he would have liked to become a park ranger in the Alpine National Park.

 He is a supporter of the St Kilda Football Club.